 Sardines are an excellent source of protein and are one of the most concentrated sources of the omega-3 fatty acids EPA and DHA.
 They are also an excellent source for vitamin B12 and selenium as well as a good source for vitamins B2 and D, phosphorus, calcium, niacin, copper, and choline.

 Chicken Bone Broth

-At OPK we make our own chicken broth using chicken necks and backs.
 There’s a lot of popularity around bone broths right now, for great reasons, as they can be very healthy for both humans and pets.
 But please be careful if you give broth to your pets that they are not made with onions.
-Almost all bone broth available for purchase online or in stores has onions used for flavoring the broth.
+Almost all bone broth available for purchase online or in stores has onions, usually onion powder, used for flavoring the broth.
 Onions are poisonous to both dogs and cats.
-This is why we choose to make our own, simmered for a full 24 hours, and we don’t use onions.
+Our broth does not contain any onions of any kind.

 Pumpkin is nutrient dense with antioxidant beta-carotene and lots of vitamins and minerals including vitamin A, vitamin K, vitamin C, potassium, copper, manganese, riboflavin, vitamin E, iron, folate, niacin, vitamin B5 (Pantothenic Acid), vitamin B6, and thiamin.
 Pumpkin is also a great natural product that helps flush hair balls through cats’ GI tracts.